shlok222/ipfs-docs/docs/reference/diagnostic-tools.md

 ## DAG builder visualiser

 [DAG builder visualiser](https://dag.ipfs.tech/) allows you to upload a CAR file and visualize it as a DAG.
-You can toggle parameters that determine how the DAG will be visualized, such as typ (Balanced, Trickle, Flat) and max amount of children.
+You can toggle parameters that determine how the DAG will be visualized, such as type (Balanced, Trickle, Flat) and max amount of children.

 ## CAR Builder